beemojs/beemo/docs/drivers/eslint.md

 | -------------------- | ------------------------------------------------------------------ | ----------------------------------------- |
 | `onCreateIgnoreFile` | `context: ConfigContext, path: Path, config: { ignore: string[] }` | Called before the ignore file is written. |

-## Ignoring Paths
+## Ignoring paths

-Instead of using an `.eslintignore` dotfile, you can define an `ignore` property in your `configs/eslint.js` file.
+Instead of using an `.eslintignore` dotfile, you can define an `ignore` property in your config file.
 This property accepts an array of strings.
 For example:

 ```bash
 # .eslintignore